NVIDIA/aistore/cli/resources/daeclu.md

 ---
-layout: page
+layout: post
-title: Daemon/Cluster commands
+title: CLI
-permalink: cli/daeclu/
+permalink: "cli/daeclu"
 ---
 ## Daemon/Cluster

 The CLI allows users to interact with AIS daemons or cluster.
 A daemon is either proxy or target.

 ### Cluster or daemon status